nikiimisal/3-tier_Architecture_Related/3-tier-Arc_all_servaces_include.md

 • Public Route Table → Links public subnets to the Internet Gateway.(i.e.load balancer subnet1 and subnet2)

-• Private Route Table → Links private subnets to the NAT Gateway (for outbound internet access without direct exposure)
+• Private Route Table → Links private subnets<br>
+   to the NAT Gateway (for outbound internet access without direct exposure)

    >>(optional) Create a NAT Gateway :<br>
     In one public subnet, set up a NAT Gateway (with an Elastic IP) so App and Database tiers can access the internet for updates while staying private.